Injunction and Restraining Order Defense

 What’s the penalty for violating a restraining order or injunction?

 Although a restraining order or injunction is a civil matter, violating such an order is a crime.
 A violation of injunction – for instance, coming in contact or within a certain radius of the person who requested the restraining order – is a first-degree misdemeanor punishable by up to a year in jail and up to $1,000 in crimes.
 All they have to do is call the police and say you drove by their house.
 That is why it is so important to fight an Injunction.

 Responding to a protective order or a request for an injunction

 If you’ve been targeted by a restraining order or injunction, even if you think it’s unfair, don’t violate it.
 Again, refusing to comply with a court order is a crime.
 Instead, you can exercise your right to fight the Injunction and appeal the court order.
 With the right attorney on your side, you can navigate the appeals process and potentially get the injunction or restraining order revoked.

 If you are merely being threatened with a restraining order and the order hasn’t been issued yet, an attorney may be able to help you reach an out-of-court arrangement with the other person that meets both of your needs without the need for a formal court order.
 Such an arrangement has more flexibility to work around your career and other responsibilities instead of the rather heavy-handed effects of an injunction.
 Or you can fight the Injunction, but you need an attorney who knows the rules of evidence and how to litigate an Injunction hearing.

 The key is to act fast.
 An injunction or restraining order can affect your career, your reputation, and other rights such as your ability to own a gun.
 The sooner you contact a lawyer with experience dealing with these matters, the better.
-Schedule your free consultation with an injunction and restraining order defense attorney today.
+Schedule your free consultation with a Lakeland injunction and restraining order defense attorney today.